arnohaase/simple-akka-downing/README.md

 survive.
 This is more exotic than the previous strategies, but it can be advantageous because cluster singletons run on the oldest node, so this strategy minimizes cluster singleton restart.

-It can however result in 29 nodes being downed in a cluster of 31 nodes, with only two nodes surviving.
+It can however result in e.g. 29 nodes being downed in a cluster of 31 nodes, with only two nodes surviving.
 That may not be a bad thing - it is after all what this strategy exists for - but you should know what you are in for.

 There is special treatment for the situation that the oldest node is the only one to become unreachable: If the